AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 Currently, the length of the types must be specified when declaring the storage struct but the intention is that this will be inferred in the future.
 :::

-The struct contains a `storage_slot` which similarly to Ethereum is used to figure out *where* in the storage the variable is stored.
-Notice that while we don't have the exact same [state model](./../../../concepts/foundation/state_model.md) as EVM chains it will from the developers points of view work very similar.
+The struct contains a `storage_slot` which, similar to Ethereum, is used to figure out *where* in storage the variable is located.
+Notice that while we don't have the exact same [state model](./../../../concepts/foundation/state_model.md) as EVM chains it will look similar from the contract developers point of view.

 Beyond the struct, the `PublicState` also contains `serialization_methods`, which is a struct with methods that instruct the `PublicState` how to serialize and deserialize the variable.